jonatan5524/own-git/README.md

 # own-git
 implementing my own git tool

-implementing git CLI like called wyag
+implementing a basic git CLI like called wyag

 will implement the following git features: